 Cost of Non-value-added activities – it includes the cost of non-value-addition activities, such as sorting, inspections, and more.

 Following are the other three categories of Cost of Quality:

 As the word suggests, prevention costs include the cost a company incurs to prevent the defect from occurring.
 Primarily, these include the cost to design, implement, and maintain the quality management system.

-Appraisal cost includes the cost a company incurs to measure, audit, evaluate components, or the raw materials to ensure they conform to the quality standards and requirements of the company.
+Appraisal cost includes the cost a company incurs to measure, audit, and evaluate components or the raw materials to ensure they conform to the quality standards and requirements of the company.